elishagras/thesparksbank_website/README.md

 Website Flow: Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users > View Transfer History.

-WEBSITE LINK : http://thesparksbank.epizy.com GITHUB LINK: https://github.com/elishagras/thesparksbank_website
+WEBSITE LINK : http://thesparksbank.epizy.com (This is not a responsive website and would work better in 15.6" laptops) GITHUB LINK: https://github.com/elishagras/thesparksbank_website